Home — Modular ADU vs. Block-Built

 Customization and Design Flexibility

 Manufactured and modular tiny homes usually come with a set of predesigned floor plans and limited layout changes.
 Options like moving doors, resizing windows, or shifting room arrangements are often restricted.
 This can be challenging on Florida lots that have irregular shapes, large trees, or strict setback requirements.
-By contrast, stick-built ADUs are designed and built fully on-site, allowing greater flexibility to match your property’s layout, maximize privacy, or take advantage of outdoor space.
+By contrast, block-built ADUs are constructed entirely on-site with reinforced masonry walls and structural systems designed specifically for your property, allowing greater flexibility to match your home’s architecture, maximize privacy, or take advantage of outdoor space.

-A simple way to think about it: stick-built ADUs are like a tailored suit, while prefab ADUs are more like ready-to-wear.
+A simple way to think about it: block-built ADUs are like a tailored suit, while prefab ADUs are more like ready-to-wear.

 Cost and Financing Considerations